tzejan/SP1Framework/README.md

 There is a function setConsoleSize() that does this.
 See above

 **The screen flickers!**
 Everyone else is facing the same problem, don't worry too much about it.
-I'm working on a solution.
+I have a solution ready in the other branch.
+You must make sure that all your rendering code is in the render() function.
+Your code for output and for checking the state should be kept separate in order to use the new code.